GenerousLabs/plans/brainstorming/index.md

 - Some kind of predictable shape to the data coming from git
 - A predictable API to push new data

+## Future

+How do we provide a path from the "pod" model towards a truly decentralised, peer to peer architecture?
+Is the "pod" a "hosted node" effectively?

+Does this approach fundamentally compromise on the path to our longer term goals?

+What would be a first step alternative?
+A React Native based app?

+Quick sketch, what would an app look like?

+- Create a private key
+  - All the usual headache of storing it, etc
+-